eziukwuinnocent/Customer_Churn_Rate_Analysis/README.md

 ![Image Alt](https://github.com/eziukwuinnocent/Customer_Churn_Rate_Analysis/blob/99e214843e6d21f86e52ae2dc9e0b2401ed43607/Churn_Analysis%20_DAshboard_2.jpg)

 Furthermore, the dashboard provides a detailed financial impact assessment, analyzing MonthlyCharges and TotalCharges to quantify the revenue loss associated with customer attrition.
 This enables TechX to prioritize retention efforts for high-value customers at risk.
 The relationship between payment methods, contract types, and churn is also explored, informing strategic retention initiatives.

+# 2. Introduction

+In today's competitive landscape, customer churn represents a significant challenge to sustained success.
+Losing customers not only impacts revenue but also increases acquisition costs and potentially damages brand reputation.
+This report addresses this critical issue by presenting a comprehensive analysis of customer churn for a period of six years.
+My objective is to move beyond simply quantifying attrition to understanding its root causes, allowing us to implement targeted strategies that proactively reduce churn and foster stronger customer relationships.

+# 2.2.
+Background of Objectives

+ Customer retention is a critical driver of sustainable growth and profitability for TechX Telecommunications.
+High churn rates can significantly impact revenue, increase customer acquisition costs, and negatively affect brand perception.
+Recognizing the importance of minimizing customer attrition, this analysis was initiated to gain a deeper understanding of why customers are leaving and to identify key areas for improvement in our customer experience and offerings.

+# 2.3.
+Scope of Analysis

 ![Image Alt](https://github.com/eziukwuinnocent/Customer_Churn_Rate_Analysis/blob/fe3d5d6d88c2574c12ce46a912f991781e683c17/Churn_Analysis%20_DAshboard_3.jpg)